Discover the Benefits of your Public Library System | With the Springfield-Greene County Library

 About the Author

-Dora joined the Good Dads team in 2024 and is pursuing a Bachelor’s degree in journalism and a minor in creative writing at Missouri State University.
+Dora joined the Good Dads team in 2024 and has a Bachelor’s degree in journalism and a minor in creative writing at Missouri State University.
 She loves reading, writing and anything related to theater.

 Diana Dudenhoeffer is the director of communications at Good Dads.
 She works to maintain Good Dads’ online and print presence.
 Diana is a graduate of Missouri State University; she studied journalism, sustainability and documentary storytelling.